 STIX Objects MAY be versioned in order to update, add, or remove information.
 A version of a STIX Object is identified uniquely by the combination of its id and modified properties.
 The first version of the object MUST have the same timestamp for the created and modified properties.
 More recent values of the modified property indicate later versions of the object.
-Implementations MUST consider the version of the STIX Object with the most recent modified property MUST be updated to represent the time that the new version of an object, the modified property MUST be updated to represent the time that the new version was created.
+Implementations MUST consider the version of the STIX Object with the most recent modified value to be the most recent state of the object.
+For every new version of an object, the modified property MUST be updated to represent the time that the new version was created.
 If a consumer receives two objects that are different, but have the same id and modified timestamp, it is not defined how the consumer handles the objects.
 This specification does not address how implementations should handle versions of the object that are not current.